 Once this file has been read we know what the fpa looks like -geometrically speaking-, what is the csv file to use, and what is the initialization macro to call.
 The system then initializes -open and reset the driver, set the size on the controller, etc-, and finally calls the initialization macro.
-This macro looks like setup dacs and register values macro SI424A.mod //here it is called the .mod file #sets lowerboth - uploads sequencer, set atts, se et readmode macro dhe_read_upperboth //this macro sets what amplifiers will be used.
-See the macro below #start the sequencer mcbseqEnable=1 //sets the "attribute" to enable the clocks #set it to multi extensions set image.extensions no //set to sinfle -flat- fits files (no extensions) #be sure shutter will open automatically set obs.type object //sets initial image type #so we know when we start, and we override a possible witting to cols/rows on the mod file set binning 1 1 //sets initial binning
+This macro looks like macro .chiron\FourAmpSetup\500Kpix.mod //here it is called the .mod file macro dhe\read\quad //this macro sets what amplifiers will be used.
+See the macro below //sets the "attribute" to enable the clocks #set it to single extensions set image.extensions no //set to sinfle -flat- fits files (no extensions) #be sure shutter will open automatically set obs.type object //sets initial image type #so we know when we start, and we override a possible witting to cols/rows on the mod file set binning 1 1 //sets initial binning